Link: The Faces of Evil and Zelda: The Wand of Gamelon: Sales

 In 1994, Edge reported that both Faces of Evil and Wand of Gamelon had sold a "respectable number of units", but IGN claimed that sales of CD-i games (including Faces of Evil and Wand of Gamelon) were poor and caused them to be readily available years later.

 Rankings

 IGNs Peer Schneider ranked the two games among Nintendo's biggest failures (despite the games not being made by Nintendo).
-Electronic Gaming Monthly contributor Seanbaby ranked Zelda: Wand of Gamelon the sixth worst game of all time, while GameTrailers rated it fifth worst game of all time.
+Electronic Gaming Monthly contributor Seanbaby ranked Zelda: Wand of Gamelon the sixth worst game of all time, while GameTrailers rated it the fifth worst game of all time.

 The Wand of Gamelon appeared in an IGN bracket poll of "The Greatest Legend of Zelda Game" along with Zelda's Adventure.
 It lost in the first set of rounds to The Legend of Zelda: A Link to the Past.

 Legacy

 Unofficial remakes of both games were developed in GameMaker by amateur developer Seth "Dopply" Fulkerson in an effort to teach himself game development.
 After four years of development, the remakes were released in November 2020 for Linux and Microsoft Windows.
 The remakes feature the same assets and gameplay as the original releases and add several quality-of-life improvements.
 In addition to subtitles for cutscenes and a widescreen mode, the remakes add new unlockable content and the ability to choose between the original gameplay style and "Remastered Mode", which makes various gameplay changes to reduce player frustration.
 To avoid receiving a cease-and-desist notice from Nintendo like many similar fan projects, Fulkerson made the remakes unavailable for download two days after their release.

 By 2023, Fulkerson was developing a spiritual successor to the games, titled Arzette: The Jewel of Faramore.
 Arzette features similar gameplay and graphics to Faces of Evil and Wand of Gamelon, as well as vocal performances by Link and Zelda actors Jeffrey Rath and Bonnie Jean Wilbur.
 The game was published by Limited Run Games on February 14, 2024, for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox Series X/S, and Windows.